AQUIND Interconnector: History

 When the project was announced in June 2016, the company said that the project would come online in 2021.

-In July 2019, Portsmouth Council formally objected to the plans, on the grounds that it would cause unacceptable disruption in a built-up area.
+In July 2019, Portsmouth Council formally objected to the plans, on the grounds that they would cause unacceptable disruption in a built-up area.
 Between February and April 2019, the company undertook a statutory consultation exercise.
 In November 2019, Aquind submitted a formal planning application for the link in the UK.

 In June 2020, Aquind submitted to Ofgem and the Commission de Régulation de l'Energie (CRE) a request for partial exemption from Articles 19(2) and 19(3) of Regulation (EU) 2019/943 concerning Use of Revenues obligations, for a period of 25 years from the start of commercial operations.
 In December 2020, Ofgem and CRE published a joint consultation document; this consultation was intended to close on 29 January 2021.
 In January 2021, the CRE and Ofgem announced that they had discontinued a public consultation for the AQUIND Interconnector, as this exemption request process is only available to interconnector projects developed between EU member states, the UK ceased to be a member state and the Brexit transition period had ended.

 In October 2020, there was a protest against the project in Portsmouth.

 In November 2020, Aquind won an appeal in the General Court of the European Union against the Agency for the Cooperation of Energy Regulators' (ACER) decision to reject an application for exemption pursuant to Article 17 of Regulation (EC) No 714/2009.

 On 26 January 2021, the French authorities in Normandy refused to give the project the green light.